Text by CLOT Magazine

-Unsound Krakow 2019 closed last 13th October one of their best editions not only for the line-up but also for the theme chosen —Solidarity —.
+Unsound Krakow 2019 closed last 13th October, one of their best editions for the line-up and the theme chosen —Solidarity —.
 Back in 1989 two major political events changed how we perceive Europe today: the Fall of the Berlin Wall and the first democratic elections in Poland after the end of the Communist Rule that brought Solidarity —the Polish labour union— led a coalition government.

 The current environmental and political turmoil in Europe and the rest of the world with the rise of the far-right parties and the reach of plastic pollution in our oceans is at the same time uniting us to fight together against injustices with one word: Solidarity.

 Our team arrived on Tuesday just in time to drop into DeForrest Brown Jr‘s talk.
 DeForrest Brown Jr is a New York-based music writer, curator and media theorist whose practice is inherently radical.
 In a conversation with CLOT Magazine a few months ago he told us that the contemporary art industry is designed for and by White people free of cultural/familial attachments or significant historical traumas, and thus the expectation of artistic output is similarly devoid of the type of aggression or emotional gravity that would come from a struggling Black artist.
 In his practice, DeForrest Brown Jr has found new ways of mixing text, storytelling, images, new media and sound to raise awareness about themes of black identity in the world of contemporary art.

 And, he did not disappoint us during the presentation of his talk Assembling a Black Counterculture in which, for a White crowd, he discussed the state of Black representation, racism, and appropriation of Black culture.
 He delivered an intimate talk in which he shared personal history with moments of silence.
 Assembling a Black Counterculture is the topic of a book he is working on, and that will be published in 2020.